neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 [container query units](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries#container_query_length_units)
 are an exciting recent addition to the CSS toolkit.

-Their definitions are consistent with viewport units (`1cqw` is 1% of the queried container's width), but rather than being relative to the entire viewport, they are relative to a bounding box that you define in CSS.
+Their definitions are consistent with viewport units:
+`1cqw` is 1% of the Queried Container's Width.
+But rather than being relative to the entire viewport, they are relative to a bounding box that you define in CSS.

 ```css